-Over half our students choose to do a year in industry.
+Over half our students choose to take a year in industry after the second year of the programme.
 This gives you work experience, a salary and the possibility of a job with the same company after graduation.
 For details, see Computing with a Year in Industry.

 The following modules are indicative of those offered on this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.

 On most programmes, you study a combination of compulsory and optional modules.
 You may also be able to take ‘wild’ modules from other programmes so you can customise your programme and explore other subjects that interest you.

 CO320 - Introduction to Object-Oriented Programming